dongido001/chatkit-keyword-mod/README.md

 # Monitor chat rooms for prohibited language and keywords using Vue

-This is a demo application showing how to monitor chat rooms for prohibited language and keywords using Vue [here](https://pusher.com)
+This is a demo application showing how to monitor chat rooms for prohibited language and keywords using Vue.
+You can read more on how this was built [here](https://pusher.com)

 ![Sample working example](./screenshots/mod.gif)